Starting your own business can bring up a lot of fears

 Nearly everyone experiences fear of rejection at some point, but you can overcome it with reasoning and logic.

-What fear of rejection looks and sounds like:
+What fear of rejection looks like when starting your own business:

 - Being afraid to ask for for a favor (referral or testimonial, anyone?) out of fear of hearing “no”